awsdocs/aws-cdk-guide/v1/cli.md

                              must specify all parameters on every deployment if this is disabled)         [boolean] [default: true]

+      --toolkit-stack-name   The name of the existing CDK toolkit stack (only used for app using legacy synthesis)       [string]

       --progress             Display mode for stack activity events [string] [choices: "bar", "events"]